tgirke/GEN242/content/en/tutorials/rbasics/Rbasics.md

   - RStudio packages - [URL](https://www.rstudio.com/products/rpackages/)

 ## Working routine for tutorials

+When working in R, a good practice is to write all commands directly into an R script, instead of the R console, and then send the commands for execution to the R console with the `Ctrl+Enter` shortcut in RStudio/Posit, or similar shortcuts in other R coding environments.
+This way all work is preserved and can be reused in the future.

 This section provides a short overview of the standard working routine users should use to load R-based tutorials of this website into an R IDE (Nvim-R or RStudio).
 For Nvim-R on HPCC users can visit the Quick Demo slide [here](https://girke.bioinformatics.ucr.edu/GEN242/custom/slides/R_for_HPC/NvimR.html#11).